Carolina Panthers vs. Miami Dolphins NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Panthers stats and trends

-- The Panthers have been favored by 2 points or more five times this season and have covered the spread in two of them.
+- Carolina has played 11 games, with five wins against the spread.

+- This season, the Panthers have just two against the spread wins in five games as a favorite of 2 points or more.

-- Carolina's games this year have gone over the total in four out of 11 opportunities (36.4%).
+- Carolina's games this year have hit the over on four of 11 set point totals (36.4%).

-- When Carolina scores more than 24.5 points, it is 2-2 against the spread and 2-2 overall.
+- Carolina is 2-2 against the spread and 2-2 overall in games when it records more than 24.5 points.

-- When Carolina picks up over 382.8 yards, the team is 2-0 against the spread and 2-0 overall.
+- When Carolina piles up more than 382.8 yards, the team is 2-0 against the spread and 2-0 overall.

-- The Panthers have turned the ball over one more time (17 total) than the Dolphins have forced a turnover (16) this season.
+- The Panthers have turned the ball over 17 times this season, one more turnover than the Dolphins have forced (16).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Carolina's matchup with the Dolphins.